NeuralBlitz/NBX-ymovies-v3/docs/TROUBLESHOOTING.md

 # 🔧 Troubleshooting Guide

-Common issues and their solutions for the Netflix Clone application.
+Common issues and their solutions for the YMovies application.

 ## 🚀 Installation & Startup Issues